Simulation of Active Soft Nets for Capture of Space Debris: Conclusion

 \section{Conclusion}

-This work proposes a simulator for the investigation of debris capture in space using highly compliant soft active nets.
-We demonstrate the application by simulating the capture of Envisat, implementing three different formulations for the mechanical behavior of the controller, and two different types of controllers, and investigating a wide range of initial relative positions between Envisat and the net.
+This work presents a simulation framework for the study of debris capture using highly compliant soft active nets, demonstrated through the simulated capture of Envisat.
+Three constitutive models for the net's mechanical behavior and two control strategies are evaluated across a wide range of initial relative positions between the net and the target.
+Moreover, since it is implemented in MuJoCo, the proposed simulator is computationally efficient, making it well-suited for large-scale parametric studies and for the future integration of computation-intensive control and learning-based approaches, which are often impractical with current implemented simulators.

-The results show that increased compliance often results in a higher capture success rate, but also that an SMC outperforms PID as a controller.
-The former phenomenon can be explained by more compliant nets that better conform to the Envisat shape, thus achieving a better contact and a more likely capture.
-Conversely, the latter highlights how the greater resilience of SMC to the nonlinearities of the simulated problem results in a higher success rate, higher effective area, and number of contact points, at the expense of the capturing time.
+The results indicate that increased compliance generally improves capture success rate, as more compliant nets conform more readily to the irregular geometry of Envisat, improving contact and reducing the likelihood of escape.
+Regarding control strategy, SMC outperforms PID in terms of maneuverability, achieving a higher success rate and a larger effective capture area, at the cost of longer capture times.
+This advantage is attributed to the greater robustness of SMC to the nonlinearities of the problem.
+However, SMC degrades more severely than PID at high tumbling rates, particularly when Envisat's rotational axis approaches perpendicularity with the incoming direction, a configuration under which both controllers struggle to achieve reliable capture.
+In practice, this constraint is not fundamental: prior to the close-proximity approach, the chaser satellites can maneuver to modify the angle between the net's approach direction and the target's spin axis, restoring favorable capture geometry.

 Nevertheless, whereas in principle Envisat represents one of the hardest debris to de-orbit, given its size and weight, further studies on different types of debris are needed to investigate how both the mechanical properties of the net and the implemented controller can be improved based on the size, mass, and geometry of the target, as well as its orbit.
 Moreover, both implemented controllers' performance is highly dependent on the parameters.
 As an example, when changing the starting distance from $5\,m$ to $10\,m$ without changing the parameters, the success rate drops to $93.5\%$.
 Hence, we endorse further studies on the characterization of how the controller's parameters can be optimized as a function of both the target and the mechanical model of the net.